yjlo123/blog/content/leetcode/381_insert-delete-getRandom-o(1)-duplicates-allowed.md

 - At most <code>2 * 10<sup>5</sup></code> calls in total will be made to `insert`, `remove`, and `getRandom`.
 - There will be at least one element in the data structure when `getRandom` is called.

+> Use an array to record all numbers and for selecting one randomly,
+and a dictionary of set for getting the index of a number.

 <div class="tabs"></div>
 <div class="tab-content">
 <div id="python" class="lang">